github/training-kit/foundations/index.md

 ## Understanding version control

-Explore an **introduction** to core concepts of the [Git](https://git-scm.com) technology and its vocabulary for every-day applications and scenarios.
+Explore an introduction to core concepts of the [Git](https://git-scm.com) technology and its vocabulary for every-day scenarios.

 ---